balena-io/docs/pages/learn/develop/hardware/i2c-and-spi.md

 ### Customizing config.txt
 These are some tips and tricks for customizing your raspberry pi.
 Most of them require changing settings in the `config.txt` file on the SD cards `boot` partition.
 See [here](/configuration/advanced/) for more details.

-You can also set all of these variables remotely in the Device Configuration (for a single device) or Fleet Configuration (for all devices within an fleet) menu.
+You can also set all of these variables remotely in the Device Configuration (for a single device) or Fleet Configuration (for all devices within a fleet) menu.
 If the setting in `config.txt` is `variable=value`, you can achieve the same settings by adding a configuration variable with `BALENA_HOST_CONFIG_variable` set to the value `value`.
 For example:

 ![Setting the device configuration for Raspberry Pi config.txt variables](/img/hardware/host_config.png)